 Individual Savings Accounts (ISAs) aren’t just for grown-ups: kids can get in on the act too.
-Called Junior ISAs or JISAs for short, they’re similar to the adult version, but allow you to save for longer.
+Junior ISAs, or JISAs for short, are similar to normal ISAs, but you can save for longer.

 Lock in the savings until they’re 18

-The maximum you can put into your Junior ISA during the 2021/22 tax year is £9,000.
-This allowance has recently been rising every year in line with consumer price index inflation, and with the allure of tax-free growth, it’s a popular way to save.
-According to HM Revenue & Customs 1, 907,000 JISA accounts were opened during 2017/18.
+The maximum you can put into a Junior ISA during the 2023/2024 tax year is £9,000.
+With the allure of tax-efficient growth, it’s a popular way to save.
+According to HM Revenue & Customs Footnote 1, around 940,000 Junior ISA accounts were subscribed to in 2020 to 2021, the ninth full financial year since the scheme was launched, down from 1 million in 2019 to 2020.

 Choose cash or stocks and shares or a mix of both